 - i.
 Includes all individuals who contact Human Resources about an open position, job posting, or application for employment. - ii.
-Will be notified via email by the Associate Vice President for Human Resources with each inquiry. - iii.
-Hard copies of the ASR will be made available through Campus Security. - iv.
+Applicants will be notified by application verification email after employment application has been submitted through the applicant tracking system.
+Email will include ASR pdf and link to ASR on our website and include the Associate Vice President of Human Resources signature.
+Hard copies of the ASR will be made available through the Division of Student Affairs. - iii.
 Independent of the ASR, the DFSCA and DAAPP report will be made available through the Texas Wesleyan University website.